spicata/spicata99/wagan.md

 - Rather, the post-colonial poetry of
 Australian Indigenous poets enables – and is the product of - active, imaginative, historical remembering, and refiguring into the future.

+---

+- direct experience ... after having the experience, then writing them down in poetic form
+- advise you to read them from the beginning ... only use a few
+- thought it was symbolic, but turned out to be very literal ... metaphors

+The Adventures of Being Aboriginal Australian in a Suburb™ (another name for 'white stucco dreaming')